onap/oom-platform-cert-service/docs/sections/configuration.rst

 Certificates are mounted to containers by docker volumes:

     - CertService volumes are defined in certservice/docker-compose.yaml
-    - CertService Client volumes are defined in certservice/Makefile

 All certificates are stored in *certservice/certs* directory.
 To recreate certificates go to *certservice/certs* directory and execute::